engraya/orbitStaff/README.md

 - Package Manager: npm or yarn
 - State Management: Redux

 ## Features

 - Responsive Design: Fully responsive UI for mobile, tablet, and desktop screens.
 - Employee Directory: View a list of all employees in a structured table format.
-- Create Employee: Add new employees using a simple and clean form interface.
+- Create Staff: Add new staff using a simple and clean form interface.
 - Table Responsiveness: Tables adjust dynamically for smaller screens with horizontal scrolling enabled.

 ## Getting Started